Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 Lake Fergus is another cute little viewpoint with a stunning mountain backdrop.
 If you go in the right weather, you’ll get the perfect reflections in the water.

-One stop has a fallen tree which hangs over the lake, it makes a great photo!
+One stop has a fallen tree hanging over the lake, which makes for a great photo!

 Key Summit Hike (the Routeburn Track / Divide car park)